otrv4/otrv4/otrv4.md

 tag, the receiver's instance tag, the encrypted signature and the MAC of the signature.

-### OTRv3 or less Protocol State Machine
+### OTRv3 Protocol State Machine

-OTRv3 defines two main state variables:
+OTRv3 defines three main state variables:

 #### Message state